-The Trust is required by law to look after all personal information in compliance with the Data Protection Act of 1998 and is registered as a "Controller" of personal information with the Office of the Information Commissioner.
+The Trust is required by law to look after all personal information in compliance with the Data Protection Act 2018 / General Data Protection Regulations and is registered as a "Controller" of personal information with the Office of the Information Commissioner.
 The Information Commissioner's Office is the UK's independent authority set up to promote access to official information and to protect personal information.

 Our registration number is Z6995243.
 You can look this up on the Data Protection Public Register using the link on the right.